klukoff/developer-documents/Microdata/App Microdata.en.md

 ## description

-The purpose of app microdata is to let SnapPea and other search engines know that a block of HTML description is an app.
-When a user wants to download or update an app, the service can provide the name, version, icon, description and other data.
+The primary purpose of app microdata is to let SnapPea recognize when a block of HTML description is an app.
+When a user wants to download or update an app, SnapPea can detect the name, version, icon, description and other data.
 The uses of this include:

+* To let SnapPea's spiders recognize the data
-*To provide data for the "1-click download" feature *To let search spiders recognize the data
+* To provide data for the "1-click download" feature

 ## Microdata format